History of trampolining

-Family recollections of Ted working in a law firm briefly and the evidence from Latymer School suggests that after leaving school he went to work at Barlow Hyde & Gilbert where an unknown family member introduced him.
-Not enjoying the office-bound life he did not stay there long and was next known to be working for Carter Patterson (pictured right alongside a Carter Patterson lorry of the time), a light haulage and removals company that although merging with Pickfords in 1912 retained its own identity.
-Listed by army recruitment records as being an Assembler, it might be that this was his role at Carter Patterson although what he might have been assembling remains a mystery.
+Family recollections of Ted working in a law firm briefly, and the evidence from Latymer School, suggests that after leaving school he went to work at Barlow Hyde & Gilbert where an unknown family member introduced him.
+Not enjoying the office-bound life he did not stay there long.
+He was next known to work for Carter Patterson (pictured right alongside a Carter Patterson lorry of the time).
+It was a light haulage and removals company that, having merged with Pickfords in 1912 retained its own identity.
+Listed by army recruitment records as being an Assembler, it might be that this was his role at Carter Patterson; what he might have been assembling remains a mystery.

 Army Years & Education Post-War

 Ted seems to have first became involved in sport (and Brentwood), during the war.
-Having enlisted in the Essex Regiment he transferred to the Army Physical training Corp on 14th June 1941.
+He enlisted in the Essex Regiment & transferred to the Army Physical training Corp on 14th June 1941.
 Initially based at Colchester Garrison he was posted to Warley Barracks, No. 1 ITC, on 1st January 1942.

-Together with the Essex Regiment’s chapel the Number 2 Gymnasium is one of the few visible signs of the barracks having existed – it is now owned by the local authority and known as Key’s Hall (Number 1 Gymnasium was destroyed by a V1 bomb several of which fell in the Warley area).
+Together with the Essex Regiment’s chapel the Number 2 Gymnasium is one of the few visible signs of the barracks having existed.
+The local authority now own Number 2 Gym, it has been known as Key’s Hall.
+A V1 bomb destroyed Number 1 Gymnasium, several of these fell in the Warley area.

-During his time in Warley, Ted met his future wife, Doreen, who was both a member of the Home Guard and employed by the Selo factory in Brentwood processing submarine and aircraft film used by Military Intelligence – they married in 1942.
+During his time in Warley, Ted met his future wife, Doreen.
+She was both a member of the Home Guard and employed by the Selo factory in Brentwood; Selo processed submarine and aircraft film used by Military Intelligence.
 It was a joke amongst soldiers serving at Warley at the time that you “should go out with a Selo girl because she can see in the dark”.
 Ted & Doreen married in 1942.

-Following a brief spell in Hamburg late in 1945, Ted was demobbed on 11th July 1946 having attained the rank of Company Sergeant Major Instructor (CSMI), a WOII rank.
+Ted was demobbed on 11th July 1946 following a brief spell in Hamburg late in 1945; he had attained the rank of Company Sergeant Major Instructor (CSMI), a WOII rank.
 Whilst in the army Ted received numerous awards and qualifications including the Royal Life Saving Award, British Amateur Weightlifting Assoc.
 Certificate of Merit, Amateur Gymnastics Assoc.
 Intermediate Diploma, qualified as an Amateur Boxing Judge and received a qualification in Swedish Massage!

 (Source: Bob Kelly – Army Physical Training Corp Museum)

-Upon discharge Ted & Doreen are recorded in APTC records as having moved into a small flat in Upton Park (41 Donald Road), and having borrowed money from the Army Association to pay the rent in order for Ted to resume his education.
-Shortly after this, however, his address is given in the Forest Training Colleges student magazine in 1947 (Forest Murmers) as 10 Boyles Court, Great Warley – (now known as 10 Dark Lane since the original Boyles Court and its farm have been broken up with the main manor house now home to Leverton Hall secure unit for young offenders; developers are now transforming it into upmarket housing.
+Upon discharge Ted & Doreen are recorded in APTC records as having moved into a small flat in Upton Park (41 Donald Road).
+They had borrowed money from the Army Association to pay the rent in order for Ted to resume his education.
+Shortly after his address was given in the Forest Training Colleges student magazine in 1947 (Forest Murmers) as 10 Boyles Court, Great Warley.
+The building is still there as 10 Dark Lane; the original Boyles Court and its farm have been broken up.
+The main manor house had, for many years, been home to Leverton Hall secure unit for young offenders; developers are now transforming it into upmarket housing.

-Spending a year at Forest Training College (now Waltham Forest College) in Walthamstow 1947/8 he received his Teachers Certificate, he then went to Carnegie College, Leeds 1948/9 for a Diploma in Physical Education (awarded with Distinction) and finally also appears to have attended London University where he received a Diploma in Health (and another Distinction).
-The reference provided to Ted by Carnegie is show right.
+Spending a year at Forest Training College (now Waltham Forest College) in Walthamstow 1947/8 he received his Teachers Certificate.
+He then went to Carnegie College, Leeds 1948/9 for a Diploma in Physical Education (awarded with Distinction).
+Finally he also appears to have attended London University where he received a Diploma in Health (and another Distinction).
+Carnegie gave Ted a glowing reference as shown right.
 It is of some side-interest to note that the Forest training College was one of many established post-war under the Emergency Training Scheme to replace the large number of teachers lost through the war.
 The college has now been subsumed into Waltham Forest College.

 In his first teaching placement Ted worked at the Loxford School (in Ilford, Essex) and whilst there introduced trampolining.
-Some histories suggest that Ted first of all purchased a second-hand Nissen trampoline from an Aqua Show in Bournemouth, but this does not sit with Tim Blake’s recollections of a home-made trampoline made largely of steel ‘plumbing’ pipes.
+Some histories suggest that Ted first of all purchased a second-hand Nissen trampoline from an Aqua Show in Bournemouth.
+This does not sit with Tim Blake’s recollections of a home-made trampoline made largely of steel ‘plumbing’ pipes.
 It transpires that the first trampoline introduced to the school was, indeed, made to order for £67 and was featured in a Pathe Newsreel in November 1950.
-Clicking on the picture shown below will take you to the Pathe News archive where you can view this intriguing video where young schoolboys are seen, among other skills, performing 1¾ front somersaults on this pipe, canvas and bungee trampoline.
+Clicking on the picture shown below will take you to the Pathe News archive where you can view this intriguing video.
+It shows young schoolboys, among other skills, performing 1¾ front somersaults on this pipe, canvas and bungee trampoline.
 The picture itself shows a young Ted Blake demonstrating the tuck shape required to perform a back somersault.

 Trampolining 1950’s style

-The early successes with the new trampoline, and the formation of links with the Ilford Diving Club coach (Cyril Laxton), saw demand grow and so a second (now a Nissen) trampoline was then procured from the Bournemouth Aqua show in 1949 for the princely sum of £200.
-These became favourite pieces of apparatus in the school and by 1950 his school squad were already performing double somersaults and giving displays (including one to the Army Physical Training Corp in Aldershot) culminating in them being invited to do a demonstration at the Festival of Britain in 1951.
+The early successes with the new trampoline, and the formation of links with the Ilford Diving Club coach (Cyril Laxton), saw demand grow.
+Ted procured a second, Nissen, trampoline from the Bournemouth Aqua show in 1949 for the princely sum of £200.
+These became favourite pieces of apparatus in the school.
+By 1950 his school squad were performing double somersaults and giving displays; this included one to the Army Physical Training Corp in Aldershot).
+This culminated in them being invited to do a demonstration at the Festival of Britain in 1951.
 Ted continued to teach until 1956.

 (Source: Dennis Horne – Trampolining (A Complete Handbook) ISBN: 0571048684 )

-It is understood that through his very visible presence in the UK giving high profile demonstrations of ‘rebound tumbling’, as he originally called it, Ted came to George Nissen’s attention and, becoming a close personal friend, subsequently became a senior figure in Nissen responsible as Managing Director for the Nissen UK operation.
+Ted came to George Nissen’s attention through his visible presence in the UK giving high profile demonstrations of ‘rebound tumbling’.
+Becoming close personal friends, Ted became a senior figure in Nissen responsible as Managing Director for the Nissen UK operation.

 Starting with a small office in Hainault circa 1956, Ted made use of an adjacent business, Smiths, to create 1¾” and 1” mesh beds and steel frames to the Nissen design.
-Ted’s marketing skills swiftly came to the fore and in 1957 saw most of a page of the Daily Mirror (12th June 1957) devoted to the new Thumper trampoline which he had installed in his back garden in Manor Park (East London) – the ‘bouncing babe’ was Ted’s daughter Deborah, aged 3 at the time).
-He also started to transport trampolines around on the top of his car in order to give demonstrations as shown in the house-magazine in 1959 below.
+Ted’s marketing skills swiftly came to the fore.
+On 12th June 1957 the Daily Mirror devoted most of a page to a Thumper trampoline installed in his back garden in Manor Park; the ‘bouncing babe’ was Ted’s daughter Deborah, aged 3 at the time.
+He also started to transport trampolines around on the top of his car to give demonstrations; you can see this shown in the house-magazine in 1959 below.

-As demand grew, so did the business and it later moved to larger premises, first on Eastern Avenue, Romford in the early 60’s and then to its final home in Hutton Industrial Estate, Brentwood in the mid 60’s.
-Along the way it acquired its own manufacturing capability with its own looms imported from Nissen in the US and its own-build steel fabrication plant – this left the business free-standing and able to operate independently of the US operation.
-The UK-built trampolines were virtually indistinguishable from the US-built products other than that the US specification was for chrome plating whilst the UK specification had a zinc plate finish for reasons of economy (although producing a more desirable finish Nissen in the US had found the costs of setting up and running a chrome plating facility to be excessive).
+As demand grew, so did the business and it later moved to larger premises.
+Firstly on Eastern Avenue, Romford in the early 60’s and then to Hutton Industrial Estate, Brentwood in the mid 60’s.
+Along the way it acquired its own manufacturing capability.
+It had its own looms imported from Nissen in the US and its own-build steel fabrication plant.
+This left the business free-standing and able to operate independently of the US operation.
+The UK-built trampolines were virtually indistinguishable from the US-built products; the only difference was the US specification had chrome plating whilst the UK specification had a zinc plate finish.
+This was solely for cost reasons; although producing a more desirable finish Nissen in the US had found the costs of setting up and running a chrome plating facility to be excessive.

-At first the Brentwood site of some 25,000 square feet was too large but Ted had plans for Nissen to manufacture other sports/gymnastic equipment as well as trampolines and within a few years the premises were having numerous extensions added.
+At first the Brentwood site of some 25,000 square feet was too large but Ted had plans for Nissen to manufacture other sports/gymnastic equipment as well as trampolines.
+The premises needed numerous extensions within a few years.
 As time went on the company outgrew these premises and had to acquire other factory units on the estate to cope with production requirements employing upwards of 150 employees at times.

-Working alongside Ted was his wife, Doreen, who was in charge of textile operations at the factory (including production of trampoline beds and pads and crash mats, pads and landing areas used for other sports), and his son, Tim.
-Tim, who started helping out during school holidays (including an appearance on Blue Peter together with Pat Winkle in the early 1960’s), joined the company aged 18 and after spending time in all departments rose to the position of Installation/Service Director responsible for remote operations away from the Nissen plant.
+Working alongside Ted was his wife, Doreen , and his son Tim.
+Doreen was in charge of textile operations at the factory (including trampoline beds, pads, crash mats and landing areas used for other sports).
+Tim started helping out during school holidays (including an appearance on Blue Peter together with Pat Winkle in the early 1960’s).
+He then joined the company aged 18 and after spending time in all departments rose to the position of Installation/Service Director responsible for remote operations away from the Nissen plant.
 This covered the supply installation and service of all fixed equipment seen in a modern sports centre from the court markings to the division curtains and basketball units and the service/repair of portable equipment including trampolines.
 The company held many service contacts with government and educational bodies.